goatshriek/ruby-dragon/README.md

 currentProgram
 currentSelection
 ```

+Another variable named `currentAPI` is also provided, which is an instance of
+`FlatProgramAPI` created with `currentProgram`.
+This has many (but not all) of
+the convenience functions that would be available within a `GhidraScript`
+instance.

 This interpreter is especially handy when writing Java scripts, as it allows you
 to iteratively test snippets of code from the script without needing to do any